$89 Starts Your Case

 Yes.
 An individual will usually file a Chapter 13 when they are trying to save property from being repossessed or foreclosed, such as when a home mortgage is in default or foreclosure.
 A Chapter 13 can establish a repayment plan for the amount in default and rein-statement of the mortgage.
 The same may be true for a car that is subject to being repossessed because of nonpayment.

-No. However, a Chapter 13 can establish a repayment plan for nondischargeable debts, such as alimony, child support, student loans, taxes or to lower payments to creditors.
+No. However, a Chapter 13 can establish a repayment plan for non-dischargeable debts, such as alimony, child support, student loans, taxes or to lower payments to creditors.
 When an individual or small business has assets, having a value exceeding any outstanding liens which might be liquidated in a Chapter 7 case to repay creditors, a Chapter 13 repayment plan may be established to pay the nonexempt equity to creditors during the life of a plan so as not to lose any property.
+Read more in our article Are taxes owed to the IRS dischargeable in bankruptcy?

 Affordable Method of Payment: